-Pain located in the groin area or inside your hip usually means there’s a problem with the joint itself.
-Hip pain that affects the outside of your hip or upper thigh may indicate problems with the muscles, ligaments, or tendons that surround your hip joint.
+Pain located in the groin area or inside your hip usually means there’s a problem with the joint itself such as hip arthritis.
+Hip pain that affects the outside of your hip or upper thigh may indicate problems with the muscles, bursa, or tendons that surround your hip joint.

 Many conditions cause hip pain, including:

 Bursitis is inflammation of the bursae sacs providing a cushion between your soft tissue and bones.
 With hip bursitis, you feel pain when getting up from a chair or walking.

 Pain on the outside of your hip may indicate you have pain from the gluteus medius or minimus tendons, which is sometimes related to degenerative tendon tissue or possibly inflammation of the tendon.

 A hip contusion is a type of bone bruise that may occur after a high-impact hit to the hip such as a fall onto the side of the hip.
 Hip contusions are painful and take time to heal.

 Osteoarthritis is a common type of arthritis that occurs from the wearing away of the articular cartilage that coats the bone and separates the bones in your hip joint.